LucasZannoni/Lucas_Zannoni_Portfolio/README.md

 - 🌱 I’m currently learning **Machine Learning Methods**

-- 👨‍💻 All of my projects are available at [https://github.com/LucasZannoni/Portifolio_Lucas_Zannoni](https://github.com/LucasZannoni/Portifolio_Lucas_Zannoni)
+- 👨‍💻 All of my projects are available here!

 - 💬 Ask me about **Python, Tableau, Power BI**